Select Page

 This afternoon, while riding his bicycle about two miles from home, he played a Mexican song on his Bluetooth-enabled speaker, titled, "DUALIDAD" by Los CogeloNes.
 He had to help me spell that.
 Zeke sang along.
 In Spanish.
 Loudly.
 Because he's a teenager who likes music and languages.

 He passed a lady about 60 years old with light-colored hair, walking.
-I'll call her, Karen.
-I don't know her real name.
+In an earlier draft, I called her Karen, which offended at least one person really named Karen.
+But since I don't know her real name, I'll call her BA.
+BA is a slang reference from an old TV show and probably a better fictional name for her.
 They both stopped at the red light.
 Here is how the conversation went.

 Zeke: She's about to get racist.
 I'm not gonna say no. But if I say yes in English, I'm just putting myself up for trouble.
 "Si."